 A Record of Training (ROT) certificate will be issued upon successful completion of the course.
 The ROT certificate for Forklift Operator training is valid for 3 years.
 (Reference CSA B335.15 clause 6.21.1)

-WorkSafe BC’s Occupational Health and Safety regulation require all employees who operate mobile equipment must receive adequate instruction in the safe use of each type of equipment operated at the work site This instruction includes both classroom and hands-on training.
+WorkSafe BC’s Occupational Health and Safety regulation require all employees who operate mobile equipment receive adequate instruction in the safe use of each type/specific equipment operated at the work site.
+This instruction must include both classroom and hands-on practical training.
 Lift truck operator training must meet the requirements of the Canadian Standard Association, B335-94 “Industrial Lift Truck Operator Training”.

 Re-training will be deemed necessary if an operator has been operating unsafely, has been in an accident or near miss, or has received a poor evaluation.